PopMart Tour: Encores

 At the end of the main set, before the first encore, the giant lemon moved to the middle of the stage.
 There a sheet fell off exposing a huge disco ball that lit up the stadium in spinning lights while the Perfecto Mix of "Lemon" played over the PA.
 The band then would walk out of the giant lemon onto the B stage to perform "Discothèque".

 The rest of the first encore typically consisted of "If You Wear That Velvet Dress" and "With or Without You".
 After another brief break, the band would return to perform "Hold Me, Thrill Me, Kiss Me, Kill Me", their single from 1995 for the Batman Forever soundtrack, followed by "Mysterious Ways".
 "One" always followed, ending a handful of shows, but otherwise it was followed by one more song.
 "Unchained Melody", "Wake Up Dead Man", and "MLK" were variously performed to close the show.
 On a handful of occasions, the show ended with another song, such as "Rain", "Hallelujah", "Mothers of the Disappeared" (during which the Mothers of the Plaza de Mayo were brought on stage in Buenos Aires), "40", or "Can't Help Falling in Love".
 "She's a Mystery to Me" and "Staring at the Sun" each ended a single show, as well.

 Additional songs

-A total of 55 different songs were played throughout the tour and 17 of the 55 songs were played at all PopMart shows.
+A total of 55 different songs were played throughout the tour; 17 of the 55 songs were played at all PopMart shows.
 Out of the 12 songs on Pop, each song was played in full at least once, with the exception of "The Playboy Mansion", which was only featured as a snippet several times at the end of "Where the Streets Have No Name".
-"Do You Feel Loved" was only performed during the first six shows, and "If God Will Send His Angels" was performed once by the full band, plus about 20 other times solely by Bono and The Edge.
+"Do You Feel Loved" was only performed during the first six shows, and "If God Will Send His Angels" was performed once by the full band, plus about 20 other times solely by Bono and the Edge.
 "Bad" and "Desire" were also played at a handful of shows.